epsil/gll/README.md

 This Racket code defines `success` and `failure` as constructor functions for parse results.
 For example, we can create a successful result with the expression `(success tree tail)`, and a failure with `(failure tail)`.
 We can also *pattern match* against these expressions, which will be demonstrated later.
 The `#:transparent` option makes the values printable.

 Now we can define two trivial parsers: one that accepts any input, and one that accepts no input at all.
-The first is often known as the "empty parser", "epsilon" or "return".
+The first is often known as the "empty parser", "epsilon", "result" or "return".
 It can be used to define optional parsings.

 ```Scheme
 (define (succeed str)